rsolov23/Rachel-s-Workday-Scheduler/README.md

 ### Instructions

 1. Decide the time for the entry you would like to create
-2. Click on the box next to the time you decided which will be gray, red or green
+2. Click on the box next to the time you decided which will be gray(past), red(present) or green(future)
 3. Type in the text
 4. Press the strong cyan save button to the right
 5. Conquer your schedule!!